nextcloud/documentation/admin_manual/installation/installation_source.rst

 Please check your distribution, operating system or hosting partner documentation on how to install/enable these modules.

-The curl packages are needed for some apps (e.g. http user authentication)
+The curl PHP module is required for some apps (e.g. http user authentication).

 If you are running Ubuntu 10.04 LTS you will need to update your PHP from this `PHP PPA`_: